sherrillmix/wp_monsterid/readme.txt

 Tags: comments, avatar, monster, monsterid, gravatar, icon Requires at least: 1.5
 Tested up to: 2.3.1
-Stable tag: 1.02
+Stable tag: 2.0

 Creates a unique, persistent monster avatar for each commenter based on email address.

 == Description ==

 This plugin provides a small randomly assembled monster avatar for each user based on their email address.
 Think gravatar only without requiring any external site and with monsters.
 Now with monsters consistent across servers.
-Based on idea and images by [Andreas Gohr](http://www.splitbrain.org/blog/2007-01/20_monsterid_as_gravatar_fallback).
+Based on idea and images by [Andreas Gohr](http://www.splitbrain.org/blog/2007-01/20_monsterid_as_gravatar_fallback) and artwork by [Lemm](http://rocketworm.com/).
 See the plugin website if you need any help or for an example of the plugin in action.

 == Installation ==